satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 Abstract

+Scientific publications continue to be the primary mechanism for disseminating systematically gathered information about the natural world and for establishing precedence and credit for this research.

-Scientific publications are more available and plentiful than ever.
+Scientific publications are good ‘n plenty. more available and numerous than ever.
 The current review process is, however, fraught with many problems that undermine the pace, validity, and credibility of science.
 Precious few reviewers work in relative isolation, in a short amount of time, and are not officially acknowledged.
 Reviewers also rarely have access to the information necessary to verify a study’s reproducibility.
 We argue that these problems can be addressed by building upon computer programming code management systems to provide a community of reviewers interactive, real-time access to not only the text, but also (potentially) the data, software and scripts necessary to replicate the results of a study.
 Moreover, such systems would enable the community to encourage reviewers by acknowledging the quality of their contributions and preserving their efforts in a document’s version history.
 Such an interactive and open system will also promote timely reviews and enable reviews to evolve beyond the publication date.\ :sup:``[a] <#cmnt1>`_`\

 Keywords: distributed peer review, code review systems, open source software development, post-publication peer review